Frequently Asked Questions for West Houston Counseling Center

-All of our licensed counselors and interns accept insurance.
+Most of our licensed counselors and associates accept insurance.
 However, please note that by using your insurance, your counselor MUST include a mental health diagnosis that will become part of your permanent medical record.
 Some of the plans accepted by our center include: Aetna, American Behavioral, Blue Cross Blue Shield, Optum, PHCS, Multiplan, and United Healthcare / United Behavioral.
 Plans vary by clinician so please check with your counselor to verify eligibility.
 Graduate Practicum Counselors and life coaches do not accept insurance.
 To have us verify your benefits, please fill out the verification form on our New Patient Resources tab.

 How much does counseling cost?

 If you are using your insurance, your fee will depend upon your plan and will be subject to your deductible or copay.
 To have us verify your benefits, please visit the new patient resources page and complete the verification form.
 Fees listed here are for self pay clients.
 Counseling fees vary by counselor bases upon services offered, licensure level, and experience.

 Typically, the following fee structure will apply for self pay clients: